 All-year-round weatherproofing is another benefit of a fully roofed room.
 Your conservatory can provide sufficient temperatures all year round, making your home warmer in the winter and cooler in the summer.

 With a standard glass or polycarbonate conservatory, your home can be excellent in the summer.
-These roofs provide your home with a sunroom.
+These roofs provide your home with a sunroom extension.
 However, in the colder, winter months, your conservatory can feel colder due to outside light exposure.
 With a solid or tiled roof, your conservatory has a cosier feel to it.
 Making your conservatory an all-year-round investment.

 Most glass and polycarbonate conservatories feel like a separate addition to your home.
 A solid or tiled roof helps your conservatory to feel like a house extension.
 Blend your conservatory in with your property.
 Make your conservatory bespoke to suit the décor of your home.

 Many homeowners opt for replacing their existing glass or polycarbonate roofs with a fully insulated tiled roof for several reasons.

 Glass and polycarbonate roofs are noisier in lousy weather conditions.
 The rain pouring down on one of these roof styles can be disruptive whereas a solid or tiled roof can help to reduce this from affecting your day to day activities.
 Not only does this roof style prevent weather noises, but it also reduces additional exterior noises such as traffic.